jocosocial/twitarr/rest_documentation.md

 ### GET /api/v2/event/mine_soon/:minutes

-Gets a list of favorited events with a start time within the next :minutes minutes.
+Gets a list of favorited events with a start time within the next :minutes minutes. :minutes is required.

 #### Returns